 A significant part of what we do is on-going activities and starting in year6 we will separate these items from the date driven project tasks.
 Thus we can add needed focus to these and improve the way we judge whether do better at understanding why we think they are being executed well (in general, it is not very useful to say 8% done for each month that elapses).
 On this regard, we will ask area coordinators to establish “goodness” measures for each of these.
 This will be a learning path and it will evolve over time; however, area coordinator should start by stating a draft measure for each on-going activity (in collaboration with the assessment work being done by Rob Gardner).

-As we move farther into the “coordinated multiple projects” mode with satellites and docked projects, we need to improve cross-project communication, coordination, and implement methods for bringing focus to cross-project issues.
-More regular, no less than quarterly, phone meetings with satellites are planned to understand and document deliverables and dependencies (in both directions).

 High-level Goals

 Projects (with Date targets)